Install Docker on Rocky Linux 8

 • Docker EE (Enterprise Edition) is a commercial/premium version of docker and is supported by Docker Inc.

-We will be learning how to install and use Docker CE on Rocky Linux 8.
+We will be learning how to install and use Docker CE on Rocky Linux 8/Rocky Linux 9.

-There are different methods in which you can install docker on Rocky Linux 8;
+There are different methods in which you can install Docker;

 • Installing docker using Docker Installation Script (Beyond the scope of this tutorial).